TS-mfon/Gen-layer-Builder-Guide/GENLAYER_ULTIMATE_GUIDE.md

 # The Ultimate GenLayer Developer Guide
 ### From Zero to Production: Building Intelligent Contracts

-> **The most comprehensive, accurate, and production-ready guide to GenLayer development. cc:Gen. Dave**
+> **The most comprehensive, accurate, and production-ready guide to GenLayer development.**

 ---

 ## Table of Contents

 ### Part 1: Foundations
 1. [What is GenLayer?](#what-is-genlayer)